zero1-agi/fracton/README.md

 ## Citation
 ```
 zero1ai.
-“Fracton: A Triadic Framework for AGI Alignment.”
+“Fracton: A Fractal Framework for AGI Alignment.”
 2025.
 ```

 ---